1emank-dotfiles/bash/README.md

 Quite self-explanatory, these are the dotfiles that define my Bash setup.
 It has the following features between others:

-- git integration: It shows you if your are in a git repo by showing the name of the active branch.
-It also shows how many items are in `git status -s`.
+- git integration: It shows the status and branch if you are in a repo
 - Vi mode
 - Termux integration
-- Case insensitive autocomplete
+- Case insensitive tab completion
-- Lazy loaded fzf
+- Lazy loaded fzf (if you have it installed)
-- add_to_path function in .bash_profile: Checks if dir is already in $PATH
+- `add_to_path`: Checks if dir is already in $PATH
-- rc_local function in .bashrc: Declares variables for easy cleanup.
-Similar to `local` but since these files are `source`d and not run, there's no easy mechanism to have temporal variables.
+- `rc_local`: Declares variables for easy cleanup.
+Similar to `local` but for `.bashrc`

 ## Requirements

-For the simplest and documented workflow you will need `make` and `rsync` to take advantage of the Makefile (and probably `git` to copy the repo).
-A Makefile command uses `tree` but it's not important.
-Feel free to follow the instructions and use the Makefile or not.
+Everything is optional:

+- `make`: To take advantage of the Makefile
+- `rsync`: Same as above.
+It will install the files.
+- `git`: To clone the repo and for the git integration
+- `tree`: (Very optional) See `make tree` in this README

 ## Instructions